TEALSK12/2nd-semester-introduction-to-computer-science/README.md

 ## Curriculum Issues

-TEALS will no longer be making update to TEALS curricula.
+TEALS will no longer be making updates to TEALS curricula.
 If you wish, you may <a href="https://docs.github.com/en/issues/tracking-your-work-with-issues/creating-an-issue">open an issue</a> if you encounter things like factual, spelling, or grammatical errors, broken links, sequencing problems (topics needed before they are taught), or incomplete/missing materials.

 ## Giving feedback and asking questions about the curriculum